ec-europa/toolkit/docs/upgrading.md

 " target="_blank"><img src="http://img.youtube.com/vi/cwGZilB3BjQ/0.jpg"
 alt="Upgrade screencast" width="50%" align="left" /></a>

-This screencast explains how to upgrade a project that is making use of a subsite-starterkit based project to the composer package based toolkit.
+This screencast explains how to upgrade a subsite-starterkit based project to the composer package based toolkit.
 To complete the upgrade you need to execute the 5 steps listed below.
 After the upgrade you might have to fix some files that can be altered by the upgrade.
 It is best to use a dedicated branch for the upgrade so your master branch stays unaffected until the pull request has been merged into the master of reference.

-### Upgrade steps
+---

+#### Up-to-date branch

 Check out new dedicated branch and make sure it is up to date with master of the reference repository.